CaioCeretta/udemy-chad-spring-boot/section2-comments.md

     assign the myCoach property to the input parameter, calling the getDailyWorkout() method returns the implementation from the `Coach` interface.
 However, no DemoController class explicitly passes in any coach.
 Why is that?

-    This behavior is due to with Spring Boot's default @Component scanning and autowiring by type.
+    This behavior is due to with `SB`'s default @Component scanning and autowiring by type.

     ● We have the interface:
       .`public interface Coach { String getDailyWorkout() }